your cart

 Five Spice Powder

-Last, but definitely not least, is the five spice powder which should be a staple in your cupboard.
+Last, but not least, is the five spice powder which should be a staple in your cupboard.
 Five spice powder is a really important ingredient within braising and marinating, however, it can also be a great addition to other styles of cooking to add a little more depth.
 The key thing to remember with five spice powder is that a little bit really does go a long way!

 Be sure to check out our online store to source any of these essential ingredients you are missing in your kitchen!
-If you have any queries about the products we stock, or just want to ask us more about authentic Chinese cooking, get in touch today- we’d be happy to answer any questions you have!
+If you have any queries about the products we stock or just want to ask us more about authentic Chinese cooking, get in touch today- we’d be happy to answer any questions you have!

 this site uses cookies